 This provides flexibility on how best to apply for different types of process approaches.

-Using transitions permissions can be thought of as a simple guard that spans approvals and escalations scenarios.
+Using transitions permissions can be thought of as a guard that protects against unauthorised movement between activities.
 Transition labels presented to agents can be used to incorporate terms like approved.
-If an agent who does not have permission will see the transition tab color as being red.
+If an agent does not have the correct permissions they will see the transition tab colored red.

-By placing on the activity, this affords more direct modeling of the act of approval step or the locking of an activity from those who don't have the function or skills to implement.
+By placing permissions on the activity, this affords more direct modeling of the act of approval step or the locking of an activity from those who don't have the role or responsibility to implement.
 However, much like Zendesk Light Agents, all non-permission agents would still be able to add private comments, but would not able to process the ticket data beyond this.